-After leaving school Jason Ford felt naturally drawn to the kitchen.
-His first job was working as a kitchen hand at a Coffee Lounge in the heart of Brisbane’s Queen Street Mall.
+At the age of 16, Jason Ford felt naturally drawn to the kitchen.
+His first job was working as a kitchen hand at an upmarket Coffee Lounge in the heart of Brisbane’s Queen Street Mall.

 In 1986, Jason was accepted into the recently constructed TAFE College of Tourism and Hospitality (COTAH).
 Following a year of intensive hospitality training, Jason chose to commence a chef’s apprenticeship.
 He worked within the Brisbane CBD in restaurants such as the popular New Orleans Restaurant and the award winning Rumpoles Restaurant training under some of Brisbane’s most acclaimed chefs.

 On the completion of his apprenticeship, Jason moved on to a successful career in many of Brisbane’s five star hotels, Royal On The Park, Brisbane Hilton, Brisbane Riverview Hotel and the luxurious Stamford Plaza.
 It was during this time that Jason established himself as a specialist pastry chef.
 Jason was amongst the first chefs to study and graduate from the Queensland Advanced Trade Certificate in Kitchen Management and was awarded COTAH Pastry Chef of the Year.